vodquang96/django-anymail/docs/tips/securing_webhooks.rst

 * Configuring your firewall to reject webhook calls that come from somewhere other than your ESP's documented IP addresses (if your ESP provides this information)
+* Rate-limiting webhook calls in your web server or using something like :pypi:`django-ratelimit`

-But you should start with using SSL and a random shared secret via HTTP auth.
+But you should start with using https and a random shared secret via HTTP auth.